mahavedalla/mahavedalla/docs/questions/bhavana/is-it-possible-to-abide-in-the-first-jhana-while-walking.md

-# Is it possible to abide in the first jhāna while walking?
+Question: Is it possible to abide in the first jhāna while walking?
 Category: Bhāvana
 Sutta References: -
 Tags: Jhāna